Saulius Skvernelis: Fourteenth Seimas (2024–2028)

 Prior to the 2024 Lithuanian parliamentary election, as the leader of the Union of Democrats "For Lithuania" (DSVL), Skvernelis had stated that he wished to avoid forming a coalition with the Lithuanian Farmers and Greens Union (LVŽS) to which he had previously belonged.
 He called Ramūnas Karbauskis, the leader of LVŽS, an "oligarch" and criticized his choice not to run as a candidate in the election.

 In the election, Skvernelis led the Union of Democrats to a fourth-place finish, with his party securing 14 out of 141 total seats in the Fourteenth Seimas.
 Skvernelis himself ran in the single-seat constituency of Lazdynai, where he lost in the run-off to then-Defence Minister Laurynas Kasčiūnas of the Homeland Union.
 Skvernelis nonetheless secured a seat in the multi-mandate constituency due to his position in the party list.

 Following the first round of the election, the victorious Lithuanian Social Democratic Party (LSDP) invited DSVL and LVŽS to start coalition talks.
 However, numerous disagreements persisted between the LVŽS and DSVL parties, with each proposing various restrictions for a potential coalition, and Karbauskis calling Skvernelis a "traitor" but still expressing some openness to working together.
 Following the second round of the election, instead of LVŽS, the LSDP and DSVL signed a coalition agreement with Dawn of Nemunas.
 This coalition deal led to international criticism from politicians in the United States, Germany, and Israel due to allegedly antisemitic statements made by the founder of Dawn of Nemunas.

 Skvernelis was elected the Speaker of the Seimas on 14 November 2024, with 107 votes in favour and 19 against.

+On the morning of 9 February 2026, law enforcement officers, including the Special Investigation Service, searched the Seimas offices and homes of Seimas members Skvernelis and Kazys Starkevičius.
+The searches were related suspected corruption at the State Plant Breeding Service, during which gold, cash, explosives, and cocaine were found.

+On 9 April 2026, the Prosecutor General's Office asked the Seimas to lift his legal immunity.
+The prosecutor's office informed that it has information about possible political bribery.

+After the prosecutor's office's statement, Skvernelis suspended his membership in the Union of Democrats "For Lithuania" and resigned from the position of party chairman.
+He decided not to resign from the Seimas.

+On April 16, 2026, the Seimas lifted his legal immunity.
+Speaking before the vote, the politician urged everyone to vote for the removal of immunity.
+102 members of the Seimas voted for its abolition, 1 against, and 2 abstained.

+On 24 April 2026, Skvernelis was formally charged by the Prosecutor General's Office with bribery in connection with criminal activities at the Plant Breeding Service.
+It is alleged that while holding the position of Speaker of the Seimas, he accepted at least 51 thousand euros in cash bribes on several occasions.
+It is suspected that they were used to secure his political favor in the exercise of his powers related to the activities of the Plant Breeding Service.